-The School of Professional and Continuing Studies offers a process to validate college-level knowledge acquired through prior learning or experiential learning to assist with degree acceleration.
+The regional and online campuses offer a process to validate college-level knowledge acquired through prior learning or experiential learning to assist with degree acceleration.
 In addition to transfer credit, the School recognizes that college-level learning can occur outside of the traditional classroom through:

 - Work experience

 - Volunteer activities

 - Participation in training programs and workshops and certificate programs

 - Cultural and artistic pursuits

 The School's Experiential Learning Committee oversees the process and monitors policies and procedures that are consistent with principles of good practice established by the Council for Adult and Experiential Learning (CAEL).